-- practiced a minimum of 1,000 hours in nursing in the last three years; or,
+- practiced a minimum of 1,000 hours in nursing in the last three years;

-All transfer students entering the BSN completion major without prior college-level English and mathematical classes will be tested for deficiencies, and will be required to remediate the deficiencies prior to acceptance.
+All transfer students entering the RN to BSN completion major without prior college-level English and mathematical classes will be tested for deficiencies, and will be required to remediate the deficiencies prior to acceptance.
 Any reading deficiency also must be remediated prior to acceptance.

 International health credentials/licensure, sciences courses, and most math courses will not be accepted to satisfy requirements of this major.
 Please see additional information for international students applying to Health Sciences majors.